MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### What is Bitcoin Ticker?

 **Bitcoin Ticker** is a crypto currency price checking app.
-By the end of the module, you\'ll be able to monitor your bitcoin investents on the move!
+By the end of the module, you\'ll be able to monitor your bitcoin investments on the move!

 The objective of this tutorial is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.